-Child Development Centers (CDC)/Family Child Care (FCC) Homes: The Creative Curriculum is the authorized curriculum used in CDCs/FCC for children ages 0-5 years.
-The Teaching Strategies (TS) Gold developmental assessment, Checkpoints, will be used to document the progress of children.
+Child Development Centers (CDC)/Family Child Care (FCC) Homes: The Creative Curriculum is the authorized curriculum used in CDCs/FCC programs for children ages 0-5 years.
+The Teaching Strategies (TS) Gold developmental assessment, also known as Checkpoints, will be used to document the progress of children.
 All activities will be developmental in nature and recognize children's individual differences by providing an environment that encourages self-confidence, development of self-help and life skills, curiosity, creativity, and self-discipline as outlined in the Creative Curriculum.
 Concrete experiential learning activities encompass the following six domains: Social, Physical, Language/Literacy, Cognitive/Intellectual, Emotional and Cultural.

 Typical child routines such as meal times, clean-up times, napping and rest times, and diapering and toileting are integral parts of the curriculum, not separate items between curriculum areas.
-Daily specific lesson plans and schedule along with weekly lesson plans are posted.
+A daily schedule along with individual child plans and weekly lesson plans are posted.

 School Age Care (SAC): Curriculum and programming centers on the school age five services areas: Sports, Fitness & Recreation Development, The Arts, Character & Leadership Development, Health, Wellness & Life Skills and Education Support & Career Development.
 Children will have input into activity choices to ensure the activities meet their needs and interests.
 Documentation of child input into activities is on file in the program.
-Program choices are designed and implemented to meet a variety of child interests to cover a wide variety of skill, ability and interest levels.
+Program choices are designed and implemented to meet a variety of child interests to cover various skills, ability and interest levels.